-We are now taking applications for accommodation at Joseph Stones House and The Plaza.
+Joseph Stones House is now full for 2016/17.
+We are still accepting applications for The Plaza.
 Please read the application guide, then download a price list and application form.

 If you do not get a room in Joseph Stones House or want to live elsewhere, there are several privately run halls of residence to which you can apply – or you can choose to live in a shared house.

 UNITE, which owns and manages Joseph Stones House, also owns two other buildings in the city, The Plaza and Sky Plaza.